What is plumbing and drainage insurance?

 Shared pipes or drains

-Remember, cover typically requires the issue to be an emergency, and there may be limits on how much the insurer will pay out for a claim.
+Remember, cover typically requires the issue to be an emergency, and there may be limits on how much the insurer will pay out for a claim or a cap on the number of emergency call-outs you can make during the policy term.

 How much does plumbing and drainage cover cost?